Classification of crescent configurations: Introduction

 Erd\H{o}s once wrote, ``my most striking contribution to geometry is, no doubt, my problem on the number of distinct distances,'' \cite{Erd96}.
 The referred question, which asks what is the minimum number of distinct distances determined by $n$ points, was first asked in 1946 \cite{Erd46} and marked the beginning of a chain of variants.
 See \cite{She} and \cite{SM15} for a survey on these.
 Although one would expect all distances between $n$ points to be different if they were to be placed in the plane at random, if the distances are regularly placed, such as on a lattice, then many distances may repeat.
 Erd\H{o}s' conjectured lower bound, $\Omega(n/\sqrt{\log{n}})$, attained by a $\sqrt{n}\times \sqrt{n}$ integer lattice, was essentially proven up to a $\sqrt{\log{n}}$ factor by Guth and Katz in 2010. \cite{GK}

 The variant we study in this paper is one where the distances have prescribed multiplicities.
 One says $n$ points are in crescent configuration in $\mathbb{R}^d$ if they are in general position and determine $n-1$ distinct distances such that for every $1 \leq i \leq n-1$, there is a distance that occurs exactly $i$ times.
 Erd\H{o}s conjectured that there exists a sufficiently large $N$ such that no crescent configuration exists on $N$ or more points \cite{Erd89}.
 Though constructions have been provided for $n=5,6,7,8$ by Erd\H{o}s, I. Pal\'asti and C. Pomerance \cite{Pal87, Pal89, Erd89}, little progress has been made towards a construction for $n \geq 9$.
-One problem often encountered in the search for these configurations is the lack of understanding of their properties and the difficulty in exhibiting the configurations' information combinatorially.
+One problem often encountered in the search for these configurations is the lack of understanding of their properties, and the difficulty in exhibiting the configurations' information combinatorially.

+Later, A. Liu published a manuscript in which he lists known crescent configurations, and begins classifying crescent configurations (which he refers to as complete systems on $n$ points) based on their labeled graph structures \cite{Liu}.
+In particular, he identified 3 combinatorial types of crescent configurations on 4 points.

-As such, we take a new approach to studying these crescent configurations, borrowing techniques from distance geometry and graph theory.
-Our main theorems are the results of two algorithms that search for and classify all crescent configurations on any $n \geq 4$ up to graph isomorphism and find geometric realizations for each of these isomorphism classes in the plane. \begin{theorem} Given a set of three distinct distances $\{d_1,d_2,d_3\}$ on four points, there are only three allowable crescent configurations up to graph isomorphism.
+As such, we continue this approach to studying these crescent configurations, working to formalize Liu's idea of classifying these configurations using combinatorial data.
+Along the way, we borrow techniques from distance geometry and graph theory.
+In our methods, we employ a concept of \textit{strict distance classes}, which are distance classes of crescent configurations which are more likely to obey general position.
+Our main theorems are the results of two algorithms that search for and classify crescent configurations on any $n \geq 4$ up to strict distance class, and find geometric realizations for one member of each of these distance classes in the plane.

+\\ \begin{theorem} Given a set of three distinct distances $\{d_1,d_2,d_3\}$ on four points, there are only three strict distance classes with allowable crescent configurations.
 In Figure \ref{fig:mcr} we provide graph realizations for each type. \end{theorem}

+\begin{remark} Types M and C were found by Liu, but type R does not appear in his manuscript.
+Instead, Liu presents a third type in which the four points form the corners of a parallelogram.
+We do not include this here, because this parallelogram type is not a strict distance class; it is in the same distance class as configurations that violate general position.
+Refer to Remark \ref{rem:parallelogram} for more details on this exclusion.
+However, together with Liu's result, we obtain a complete classification of distance classes on four point with allowable crescent configurations. \end{remark}